vccolombo/vccolombo.github.io/_posts/2020-07-12-how-to-stop-docker-exposing-your-containers-to-the-world.md

 ## Why is Docker doing this?

 By default, Docker edits the `iptables` entries in the host machine, bypassing firewall configurations.
 It means that even if the sysadmin correctly configured the machine to deny all incoming traffic, Docker will ignore it and create a hole in the firewall.
-This behavior sure provides some ease o use, but create a lot of vulnerabilities, especially with a user that just started using Docker.
+This behavior sure provides some ease of use, but create a lot of vulnerabilities, especially with a user that just started using Docker.
 Check [this thread](https://github.com/moby/moby/issues/22054) for more insight on the issue.

 ## How to avoid this situation